-For both the majority and the dissenters, the goal of affirmative action is ultimately connected to the historical backdrop it grew from and against.
-The majority in SFFA neglected to outline the numerous ways in which the United States continue to be racially segregated and divided by color lines, and was therefore able to portray Brown as a success story, after which the problem of racial discrimination was largely solved.
-Yet, the dissenters stormed in to fill what the majority neglected, and that is the ongoing reality of systemic racism and inequality in America.
-As Justice Jackson asserted most edictally, “[h]istory speaks.
+For both the majority and the dissenters, the goal of affirmative action is ultimately connected to the historical context in—and against—which it grew.
+The majority in SFFA neglected to outline the numerous ways in which the United States continue to be racially segregated and divided by color lines, and was therefore able to present Brown as a success story, after which the problem of racial discrimination was largely solved.
+Here the dissenters were able to address what the majority had neglected—the ongoing reality of systemic racism and inequality in the United States.
+As Justice Jackson declared most compellingly, “[h]istory speaks.
 In some form, it can be heard forever.
-The race based gaps that first developed centuries ago are echoes from the past that still exist today.
-By all accounts, they are still stark.” “[D]eeming race irrelevant in law does not make it so in life,” Justice Jackson explains clearly and asserts that “[n]o one benefits from ignorance.
-Although formal race-linked legal barriers are gone, race still matters to the lived experiences of all Americans in innumerable ways…” The majority opinion and the colorblind racial indifference it requires from colleges, is not only contrary to precedent, Justice Sotomayor explains, but “is also grounded in the illusion that racial inequality was a problem of a different generation.”
-Ignoring inequality allows the majority in SFFA to require colleges to ignore race all-together.
-But, the dissenters strongly disagree both with the description of the racialized reality of America today and with legal conclusion about the constitutionality of race-conscious admission policies.
-They stress that “[g]ulf -sized race-based gaps. . . created in the distant past but have indisputably been passed down to the present day through the generations,” and that “[e]quality requires acknowledgment of inequality.”
-This acknowledgment of race for the sake of equalizing society is, for the dissenters, affirmative action.
+The race-based gaps that first developed centuries ago are echoes from the past that still exist today.
+By all accounts, they are still stark.”
+Continuing that “deeming race irrelevant in law does not make it so in life,” Justice Jackson claimed that “[n]o one benefits from ignorance.
+Although formal race-linked legal barriers are gone, race still matters to the lived experiences of all Americans in innumerable ways…” The majority opinion and the colorblind racial indifference it requires from colleges, is not only contrary to precedent, Justice Sotomayor explained, but “is also grounded in the illusion that racial inequality was a problem of a different generation.”
+Ignoring inequality enabled the majority in SFFA to require colleges to ignore race all together.
+In contrast, the dissenters strongly disagreed with both the description of the racialized reality of the United States today and with the legal conclusion about the constitutionality of race-conscious admission policies.
+They stressed that “[g]ulf -sized race-based gaps. . . created in the distant past but have indisputably been passed down to the present day through the generations,” and that “[e]quality requires acknowledgment of inequality.”
+This acknowledgment of race for the sake of promoting equality in society represents affirmative action for the dissenters.

-It is against this backdrop of systemic discrimination that the dissenters could not settle for the business case for diversity, neither as an accurate description of the historical motivation for affirmative action, nor as an important enough reason to peruse it the future.
-Both dissenters talk the talk of diversity and even adopt the business case for diversity, but they both also resist its domination as a sole rationale for affirmative action, and ask to expand the goals of affirmative action to include the once banned interests in remedying social discrimination.
-Justice Jackson does so directly and explicitly, while justice Sotomayor takes a slightly more covert approach.
+Given what they viewed as the continued backdrop of systemic discrimination, the dissenters could not settle for the business case for diversity as an accurate description of the historical motivation for affirmative action nor as an important enough reason to pursue it the future.
+While both dissenters were clearly committed to the idea of diversity and even adopted the business case for diversity, they both resisted it serving as the sole rationale for affirmative action.
+Instead, they suggested expanding the goals of affirmative action to include the now prohibited interest of remedying social discrimination, Justice Jackson directly and explicitly and Justice Sotomayor taking a slightly more covert approach.